OpenKnowledgeMaps/Headstart/doc/howto_search_repos.md

 ### Setup the example

 Duplicate the `search_repos` folder in the examples and rename it to a folder name of your choice.
-In the new folder, open `data-config_server.js` and set the `data_config.server_url` to the URL of your web server.
 Open the `webpack.config.json` file and set the `publicPath` to the URL of the `dist` folder on your web server.

 ### Test your setup